mapbender/mapbender-documentation/en/book/templates.rst

 ################################

 Mapbender3 comes with application templates you can use.
 But usually you want to use your own template with your own corporate design.
-This document uses the Mapbender CoreBundle for demonstration purposes, but you should use your own bundle as otherwise things might break during a upgrade.
+This document uses the Mapbender CoreBundle for demonstration purposes, but you should use your own bundle as otherwise things might break during an upgrade.

 How to create your own template?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~